-Latvian Ostapenko wins battle of birthdays to reach Roland Garros final
+Birthday girl Ostapenko, Halep reach French Open final

 - First Latvian to make grand slam final

+Paris (CNN)There has been plenty to celebrate for Jelena Ostapenko at the French Open, but the Latvian's cup will be overflowing if she can get the better of pre-tournament favorite Simona Halep in Saturday's women's final at the French Open.
-Paris (CNN)Roland Garros' battle of the birthdays was won by Jelena Ostapenko Thursday as the Latvian became the first unseeded woman to make the French Open final since Mima Jausovec in 1983.

-Ostapenko had a 20th birthday to remember as the big-hitter beat Timea Bacsinskzy -- whose own 28th birthday wasn't quite as good -- 7-6 (7-4) 3-6 6-3 to reach Saturday's final.
+Roland Garros' battle of the birthdays was won by Ostapenko in the first semifinal Thursday in Paris, as the newly turned 20-year-old beat Timea Bacsinskzy -- whose own 28th birthday wasn't quite as good -- 7-6 (7-4) 3-6 6-3 to become the first unseeded women's finalist in Paris since Mima Jausovec in 1983 and her country's first ever grand slam finalist.

+Halep later edged Karolina Pliskova 6-4 3-6 6-3 in what was a high-quality tussle between the second and third seeds.
+Halep denied the Czech the No. 1 ranking.

-If Ostapenko, the world No. 47, defeats Simona Halep or Karolina Pliskova -- they contest the second semifinal later in Paris -- she would become only the second unseeded woman to ever triumph at the clay-court major after Britain's Margaret Scriven in 1933.
+If Ostapenko, the world No. 47, defeats Halep on Saturday, she would become only the second unseeded woman to ever triumph at the clay-court major after Britain's Margaret Scriven in 1933.

 Ostapenko may have lost in the first round last year and failed to make it out of qualifying a year earlier in Paris but that was largely down to her inexperience.